-The Shire of Ngaanyatjarraku maintains comprehensive records of its dealings.

-Each department in the Shire of Ngaanyatjarraku have processes for ensuring that documentation regarding a given dealing is collated and submitted for record keeping.
+The Shire of Ngaanyatjarraku maintains comprehensive records of its dealings and has processes for ensuring that documentation regarding a given dealing is collated and submitted for record keeping.
 These documents may include correspondence, memoranda, file notes, reports, plans, sketches, maps, diagrams, documents pertaining to the keeping of records, applications, approvals and notices.